-I wonder if this will affect the Warhammer Conquest Magazine Contents?
+I wonder if this will affect the Mortal Realms Magazine Contents?
 Will we now get the rest of the paints in Dropper Bottles?

 Personally, I was expecting that they would have branded them rather differently.
-Perhaps in the style of bullet casings, much like their old bolt-gun shell bottles. but they have opted for simple white capped bottles that anyone can pick up cheap online.
-Perhaps they are looking to save money thanks to Brexit looming.
+Perhaps in the style of bullet casings, much like their old bolt-gun shell bottles. but they have opted for simple white-capped bottles that anyone can pick up cheap online.

 The Benefits of Dropper Bottles are Incredible!